uccser/cs-field-guide/csfieldguide/chapters/content/en/software-engineering/sections/agile-software-development.md

 *Agile* software development has become popular over the last 10 years; two of the most famous agile processes are called [XP](https://en.wikipedia.org/wiki/Extreme_programming) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(development)).
 Agile software development is all about being extremely flexible and adaptive to change.
-Most other software processes try to manage and control changes to requirements during the process; agile processes accept and expect change.
+Most other software processes try to manage and control changes to requirements during the process.
-The following xkcd comic illustrates part of the apparent dilemma that agile processes aim to address.
 With Agile, we can develop software quickly, correctly, and be adaptive to change.

 {image file-path="img/chapters/xkcd-good-code.png" hover-text="You can either hang out in the Android Loop or the HURD loop." alt="A xkcd comic on good code" source="https://xkcd.com/844/"}